amirh3sam/PostManAutomation_LocalHost/README.md

 ## **PostMan Automation**

-First we are going to practice with one of the Dummy API - SWAPI-> https://swapi.dev/
+First we are going to practice with one of the Dummy API - SWAPI :arrow_right: https://swapi.dev/
 #### GOAL is to automate and verify responses

  ---